Radian Group Inc. (RDN) Shares Decline Despite Market Challenges - News Heater

-Radian Group Inc. (NYSE: RDN)’s stock price has dropped by -2.17 in relation to previous closing price of 28.09.
+Radian Group Inc. (NYSE: RDN)’s stock price has decreased by -1.91 compared to its previous closing price of 27.22.
+However, the company has seen a -4.95% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in Radian Group Inc. (NYSE: RDN) Right Now?

-The price-to-earnings ratio for Radian Group Inc. (NYSE: RDN) is above average at 6.34x.
-The 36-month beta value for RDN is also noteworthy at 1.08.
-There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for Radian Group Inc. (NYSE: RDN) is 6.52x, which is above its average ratio.
+Moreover, the 36-month beta value for RDN is 1.08.
+Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023